davidshimizu1/Edge-Compute-Thermal-Design/README.md

 Intake grille geometry uses obround slots rather than round holes.
 In a circular bore, round holes reach only about 45 to 56% open area regardless of hole size, because the circular boundary wastes the perimeter.
 Obround slots reach 68 to 77%.
 Open area above roughly 65% sits in the comfortable part of the loss coefficient curve, where `K ∝ 1/σ²` has flattened out and further gains stop mattering.

-One thing I got wrong first: I specified pockets on a flat panel as an anti-warp measure.
-Removing material from a plate reduces bending stiffness, which makes warp worse rather than better.
-The correct intervention for MJF PA12 is a solid plate with the right build orientation.

 ---